-Event Numbers: 1130: SGSV 1135: SGM 1136: SGSA 1138: SGMI 1139: SGSAI Targets: 2x DP1 Ammunition type: Solid Slug only Sights: Any Positions: Standing unsupported Ready Position: 45 degrees Course of Fire: This event takes approximate It requires 24 rounds The maximum possible score Practice 1: 25 metres, 6 shots in 15 secor nds on the left hand target Practice 2: 20 metres, 3 shots on each ta rget in 10 seconds Practice 3: 15 metres, 6 shots The target will make 3 x 3 second appearances with intervals of 5 seconds 2 shots to be fired at each appearance on the right hand target The firearm must be returned to the ready position between exposures Practice 4: 10 metres, 6 shots (3 on each target) in 8 seconds Range Commands: he addition of the following initial that the range is clear, the CRO S LOAD AND MAKE READY'.
-Ties: a.
+Event Numbers: 1130: SGSV 1135: SGM 1136: SGSA 1138: SGMI 1139: SGSAI Targets: 2x DP1 Ammunition type: Solid Slug only Sights: Any Positions: Standing unsupported Ready Position: 45 degrees Course of Fire: This event takes approximate It requires 24 rounds The maximum possible score Practice 1: 25 metres, 6 shots in 15 secor nds on the left hand target Practice 2: 20 metres, 3 shots on each ta rget in 10 seconds Practice 3: seconds 2 shots to be fired at each app ond appearances with intervals of 5 bearance on the right hand target to the ready position between Practice 4: 10 metres, 6 shots (3 on each target) in 8 seconds Range Commands: he addition of the following initial that the range is clear, the CRO S LOAD AND MAKE READY'.
+Ties: Tie breaking rules shall be appa.
 By the greatest number ofb.
-By the highest bullet score Procedural penalties: In addition to the usual proce in this event: a.
+By the highest bullet scorec.
+By the highest number of e on the left hand target Procedural penalties: In addition to the usual proceed in this event: a.
 Firing too many shots duri b.
 Any shots on the wrong ta